andracs/bridging-sustainability/manuscript/5-Sustainability-as-a-guiding-principle-in-software development.md

 - What stories can we tell that show that software is good for the world in the long run?

-☺️ Next chapters releases in october 2025
----
 ### Green coding , programming and prompting

 After the initial stages of the SDLC, the practical development work, where the solution is programmed, also involves a number of considerations that can promote sustainable digital development.
 For example, which programming languages to use.